FlareItsh/Flashify-Backend/README.md

 -   Flashcards (sample flashcards)

 When `AUTO_SEED=true`, all seeders will run automatically during container startup, ensuring your production database has the necessary initial data.

+## Contributing

+Thank you for considering contributing to Flashify Backend!
+Please follow the standard Laravel contribution guidelines.

+## License

+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).